Bandwidth/redux-facet/README.md

 ### Containers (now Facets)

 A Facet is analogous to a Redux Container, but it modifies incoming and outgoing data to reflect the Facet they're associated with.
-Ougoing actions are tagged automatically, and incoming state is sliced down to just the section the Facet controls (don't worry, you can still access unfiltered dispatching and global state if you need it).
+Ougoing actions are tagged automatically, and incoming state is sliced down to just the section the Facet controls (don't worry, you can still access unfiltered dispatching and global state if you need them).

 ```javascript
 // facets/UsersList/index.js